Mike Willesee: Career

 Mike first came to prominence in 1967 as a reporter for then-new nightly current affairs program This Day Tonight (TDT), where his aggressive style quickly earned him a reputation as a fearless political interviewer.

-Willesee figured prominently in the controversy that erupted over the decision in early 1967 by the Liberal government, led by Prime Minister Harold Holt, not to reappoint the ABC Chairman Dr James Darling.
+Willesee figured prominently in the controversy that erupted over the decision in early 1967 by the Liberal government, led by Prime Minister Harold Holt, not to reappoint the ABC chair Dr James Darling.
 This decision was rumoured to have been the result of the government's anger over critical coverage of its policies on the ABC.

 Willesee's own critical comments about the decision on TDT on 2 April further angered Holt, who questioned the ABC's impartiality and implied that Willesee (whose father Don Willesee was a Labor Senator) was politically biased.
 Holt's remarks backfired, as they provoked strong protests from both Willesee and the Australian Journalists' Association.

 After TDT, Willesee hosted the current affairs program Four Corners from 1969 to 1971.

 He then moved to the Nine Network, where he hosted A Current Affair when it debuted in 1971.
 While at A Current Affair, Willesee noticed the talent of a young Australian comedian, Paul Hogan, who had appeared on the amateur talent program New Faces in 1971, and he invited Hogan to make regular 5-minute appearances on the show.
 Hogan would perform skits and make humorous comments on some issue of the day.
 During this period, Hogan befriended A Current Affair producer John Cornell, who became Hogan's collaborator, long-term manager, business partner, and close friend.

-Willesee later left Nine for a role as news and current affairs director at the 0–10 Network (now known as Network 10), where he also presented a weekly interview program.
+Willesee later left Nine for a role as news and current affairs director at 0–10 Network (now known as Network 10), where he also presented a weekly interview program.

 He joined the Seven Network in 1975 and hosted the first Australian version of This Is Your Life.
 He also presented a nightly current affairs program called Willesee at Seven which claimed a victory over A Current Affair in the same timeslot and led to that program being axed in 1978.
 Willesee at Seven later to become Willesee '81 and Willesee '82 before it ended in 1982 but Willesee began to produce documentaries for the network.

 He was known for a long-running friendship with a disabled boy named Quentin Kenihan, who had osteogenesis imperfecta.
 He was also known for sparring with the Orange People, who recruited in Australia during the 1980s.
 In 1987 the Committee of Skeptical Inquiry (CSICOP) presented Willesee with the Responsibility in Journalism award.

 He returned to Nine in 1984 to revisit the nightly current affairs genre with Willesee as well as producing specials for the network, winning a Logie for Most Popular Documentary in 1986.